CircleCI-Public/cimg-go/README.md

 `<go-version>` - The version of Go to use.
 This can be a full SemVer point release (such as `1.12.7`) or just the minor release (such as `1.12.0`).
-**Note: For some reason the Go Team releases the first minor release without the `.0` at the end.
-So instead of releasing Go v1.18.0, they release v1.18.
-For this image, we add the `.0` anyway so that the tagging scheme works with our tooling.**
 If you use the minor release tag, it will automatically point to future patch updates as they are released by the Go Team.
 For example, the tag `1.17` points to Go v1.17 now, but when the next release comes out, it will point to Go v1.17.1.